oktadev/okta-blog/_source/_posts/2019-11-26-developer-generalist-vs-specialist.md

 Regardless of what kind of coding you do now, areas of our industry are developing in impossible to ignore ways.
 Remember when Javascript started taking over the world?
 If you wanted to do anything in the browser, you had to learn it.
 Now, not only does it influence the browser - Node.js & Reactive Native have hugely influenced API and mobile app development as well.

 Remember when AI was just another fad?
-With advancements in Machine Learning, Deep Learning and Big Data analytics - it doesn’t look so dismissable anymore.
+With advancements in Machine Learning, Deep Learning and Big Data analytics - it doesn't look so dismissable anymore.

 Even if your main gig is maintaining a legacy code base, you owe it to your future self to know what tools are out there, different than what you use today.
 This knowledge doesn't have to be super deep to be powerful, but you do need to know _enough_ about current and future industry techniques to understand where your experience can fit.

 ## What Should All Developers Learn Right Now

-I’m glad you asked!
+I'm glad you asked!
 There are a few areas in particular that developers really can't afford to ignore anymore.

 ### 1. Security